hzeller/folve/README.md

  * Microhttpd webserver library <http://www.gnu.org/software/libmicrohttpd/>

+### Compiling ###
-### Compiling on Ubuntu (tested on 11.10 and 12.04) ###
+Tested on Ubuntu (tested on > 11.10), various Debian versions and the common Debian version on the Raspberry Pi.

-  This requires the latest versions of some development libraries.
+For compilation, we need some development libraries, easiest to install via the package manager:

     sudo apt-get install libsndfile-dev libflac-dev libzita-convolver-dev \
                          libfuse-dev libmicrohttpd-dev
+    # Now just compile folve.
     make
     sudo make install

-For hints on how to compile on older systems see INSTALL.md.
+For hints on how to compile on older systems see [INSTALL.md](./INSTALL.md).

 (TODO: create a debian package)